zarf-dev/zarf/examples/helm-charts/README.md

 import ExampleYAML from "@site/src/components/ExampleYAML";

-# Helm Local Chart
+# Helm Charts

-This example shows how you can specify a local chart for a helm source within a component's `charts`.
+This example shows the many ways you can deploy Helm Charts with Zarf.

 ## `zarf.yaml` {#zarf.yaml}